ritsu/mindustry-notifier/README.md

 ## Options
-Command line options are available when running the notifier via the command line.
+The options are mainly for debugging or observation.
 To see the list of options, type:
 ```
 python notifier.py -h
 ```